 For Briggs & Stratton engines:

-First things first, there is no specific oil for Troy Bilt lawn mower.
-This category would discuss oil types for engines 110000, 120000 and 210000 series.
+First things first, there is no specific oil for the Troy Bilt lawn mower.
+This category would discuss oil types for engines 110000, 120000, and 210000 series.
 Depending on the temperature, SAE 5W-30 is perfect for a range of 0-40 degrees Fahrenheit, SAE 30 for 40-100 degrees Fahrenheit, and Vanguard 15W50 for above.

 If you talk about a versatile option, Synthetic SAE 5W-30 is the best as it is also efficient for lower temperatures than 0 and higher than 40 degrees Fahrenheit.

 For Kohler engines:

 For Kohler engines, if your region doesn’t experience extreme coldness, you are good to go with an SAE 10W-30 but if the temperatures are below freezing point, you should quickly turn towards our favorite SAE5W-30.